pnkraemer/matfree/README.md

 - Install all dependencies with `pip install .[full]` or `pip install -e .[full]`.
 - Make your changes.
 - From the project's root, run the tests via `make test`.
 Check out `make format-and-lint` as well.
 Use the pre-commit hook if you like.
+- Then, make the pull request.
+Choose an informative title (have a look at previous PRs if you need inspiration), link all related issues, describe the change, and pick a label (e.g. "documentation", or "enhancement").
+The label is important because the release notes group the pull requests by label.

 When making a pull request, keep in mind the following (rough) guidelines: